 In keeping with the Babbie Center’s mission to address critical social issues through cutting edge social science research, we have engaged in an unprecedented, on-going study of fear in America.
-Now in its ninth year, the Chapman Survey of American Fears (CSAF) asks a representative national sample of Americans about more than 90 fears and related behaviors.
+Now in its 10th year, the Chapman Survey of American Fears (CSAF) asks a representative national sample of Americans about more than 90 fears and related behaviors.
 The FEAR survey has been cited in over 1,000 print, broadcast and online media, including the New York Times, The Huffington Post, CBS This Morning, Yahoo News, NPR, Good Housekeeping, the Washington Post, USA Today, Rolling Stone, and TIME.

 Student researchers are a central part of the FEAR project.
 They are involved in every aspect of the survey, from researching new content areas, to writing questions and analyzing results.
 In addition, more than 100 undergraduate research projects have used the CSAF, these are archived in Chapman University’s Digital Commons.